cassioKenji/unity-finite-state-machine/README.md

 - Remove all code for the state name pop up and add a better solution.

 ## Peek() every frame
 For demonstration purposes only.
-This is not the best approach check and run the current state's Tick method.
+This is not the best approach to check and run the current state's Tick method.